webpolis/musai/README.md

 ## Text Generation

 The trainer tool and model included in Musai can be easily reused for training a Large Language Model (LLM) or a Text Generation model of any size.
-Just provide the corresponding dataset processed with the [binidx](https://github.com/Abel2076/json2binidx_tool) and follow the given instructions.
+Just provide the corresponding dataset processed with the [binidx](https://github.com/Abel2076/json2binidx_tool) and follow the given instructions (ignore the _Tokenizer_ section entirely).

 ## Contributing